top of page

 If you’re experiencing a heavy flow, rescheduling will probably be better.
 Heavier bleeding can interfere more with the sample collection and might be uncomfortable for you, too.
 We don’t mind, though; it’s all about you!

-When It’s Okay to Proceed
+When It’s Okay to Proceed with Your Pap Smear

 If your period unexpectedly arrives on the day of your appointment, don’t panic!
 It happens to many of us; we have really seen it all.
 You can call to see if rescheduling is necessary or if going ahead is fine.

 Remember, the most important thing is to get regular Pap smears to protect your health.
-We are here to support you and make sure you’re getting the care you need—flow or no flow!
+We are here to support you and make sure you’re getting the care you need, flow or no flow!

-How Often Should You Get a Pap Smear?
+How Often Should You Get a Pap Smear in South Africa?

 How often you should get a Pap smear depends on your age and health history: